Frequently Asked Questions (FAQs)

 If you're interested in meditation instruction, please arrive by 6:30 pm.
 We use the beginning of each session to learn more about your practice and what questions you have.
 Also, late arrivals can be disruptive if we're in the middle of a guided meditation.

 Otherwise, feel free to arrive any time during the open practice period between 6:30 and 7:15 pm.
 If posible, please make an effort to be seated in the meditation hall by 7:15 pm.
-That's when we recite the Refuge Chant and our 30-minute sitting practice period begins.
-We also ask that you please observe silence in the Meetinghouse after 6:30 pm out of respect for those who are meditating.
+That's when we recite the Refuge Chant and our 30-minute group sitting practice period begins.
+We also ask that you please observe silence in the Meetinghouse after 6:30 pm out of respect for (and in support of) those who are meditating.

 Of course, you may leave at any time during the evening.
 The tea break (between 7:45 and 8:00 pm) is usually the least disruptive time to do so.

 Do I have to take off my shoes?